 Born in Limerick, Ireland in 1971, lead singer Dolores O'Riordan brought the Cranberries worldwide fame in the 1990s, using her soothing and at times, ferocious Celtic-influenced vocals.
 With her signature pixie cut, the singer/songwriter helped the alt rock band climb the international music charts with hits like "Dreams," "Linger" and "Zombie."
 Although she took a break to pursue her solo career starting in 2003, she reunited with the band six years later.
-A massive influence in the rock and pop scene in Ireland, O'Riordan suddenly died at the age of 46 on January 15, 2018.
+A massive influence in the rock and pop scene in Ireland, O'Riordan died in a tragic accident at the age of 46 on January 15, 2018.

 Cause of Death

 On September 6, 2018, after months of investigative inquiry, authorities announced that O'Riordan — whose body was found submerged in a bath at the Park Lane Hilton in London on January 15, 2018 — had accidentally "died by drowning due to alcohol intoxication," as reported by the BBC.